-The financial liabilities include banks overdrafts, accounts payable, creditors and other credit balances, retention payable, and due to related parties.
+The financial liabilities include banks overdrafts, loans, accounts payable, creditors and other credit balances, land purchase liability, due to related parties and retention payable..

 The fair value of the financial assets and financial liabilities are not substantially differed from the recorded book value unless it is mentioned.